What Are Dental Implants?

-At Integrative Dentistry we strive to offer the best options for patients looking to restore their smiles with bio-compatible materials.
 Dental Implants are the best alternative for replacing missing teeth due to their natural look and feel.
 With Implants you can chew and floss again just as you would with a natural tooth.
-Alternatives like dentures and partials can be a nuisance to move and chew with, but dental implants feel like real teeth!
-Integrative Dentistry offers treatment plans for dental implants to the San Diego and Encinitas areas.
+Here are some advantages that implants have over other options like partial dentures and bridges:

 A Good Treatment Alternative for Root Canals and Weakened Teeth

-When a root canal tooth fails and has to be re-treated, it will usually need to be re-treated again, sometimes within a few years.
+If you have an existing root canal often they become reinfected over time.
+This is almost always a surprise to patients as they thought the root canal was a final treatment.
+When this happens the only treatment to correct the infection is to redo the root canal or remove the tooth.
+The problem with retreating an existing root canal is that it will fail again, and faster the second time, sometimes within a few years.
+This is because the tooth has been so weakened by this point that the treatment often doesn’t work.
 There is no substitute for a real tooth, however, once a root canal has become re-infected it may be more cost-effective to pull the tooth rather than deal with the possibility of future re-treatments.
 Dental Implants offer a long-term, durable solution that is more conservative than bridges.
-Bridges require that adjacent, often healthy teeth, be ground down so that crowns and be made into crowns.
+Bridges require that adjacent, often healthy teeth, be ground down so that crowns and be made to support a replacement tooth.

 The entire implant process depends on different factors but generally takes about four to six months to complete.
-Initially your dentist will use your radiographic information to determine whether there is sufficient bone to do without grafting, but if necessary it will be recommended as a part of the overall treatment.
+Initially your dentist will use your radiographic information to determine whether there is sufficient bone to do the implant without grafting.
+However, if grafting is necessary, it will be recommended as a part of the overall treatment.
 Different types of bone grafting materials should be taken into consideration, so it’s important to find out all of your options before proceeding.
-Implants can be expensive depending on who’s placing them and there is a wait time in between the period when the implant is place and when it’s finished.
+Implants can be expensive so it’s important that you get the result that you want.
+This includes the type of implant and crown that are placed.
+There is also a wait time in between steps from when the implant goes in to when it’s ready for the crown or cap to be placed on top of it.
 Ask for more information or get a second opinion if you still have questions.